joemoose/psiops/docs/character.md

 ## Neural Weapons

 Neural weapons are your cryptoneurological abilities — anomalous cognitive phenomena that conventional science can’t replicate.
 You’ve had them since before you could name them.
-The unit found you and recruited you for these abilities.
+The research division found you and recruited you for your abilities.
 In the field, they're your edge.

 The following table lists known neural weapon loadouts.
 Many descriptions refer to game mechanics explained in [Field Operations](playing.md).